 Education and Training: After graduating from Enterprise High School, Thigpen received a Bachelor's Degree in Early Childhood Education from Troy University, a Master's Degree in Early Childhood Education from Auburn University Montgomery, A level certification in School Counseling from Troy University Montgomery, and AA level certification in School Counseling from Alabama State University.

 Personal: Mrs. Thigpen is married to Greg Thigpen, a Supervisor at SABIC Plastics.
-She has one daughter named Macey who graduated from PHS & AUM, and teaches first grade at Autaugaville School.
+She has one daughter named Macey who graduated from PHS and currently teaches Pre-K at Autaugaville School.

 Motto: "Do unto others as you would have them do unto you."

 I promise to treat every child with the same compassion and concern that I would give my own children or grandchildren.

 In return, I would appreciate being treated with the same courtesy and respect you would give your own mother or grandmother.